rouffj/anemic-domain-model/README.rst

 FAQ
 ---

+**How can I have access to the ~50min training video?**

+* You should be here in Hackday session @ SensioLabs :).
+Normally all hackday trainings videos are dedicated for SensioLabs employees, I will ask if i can publish the video.

-**How to have use a real, non anemic domain model with the Symfony Form component and Doctrine?**
+**How to maintain a real, non anemic domain model if my project uses Symfony Form component and/or Doctrine?**

 * Doctrine handles very well real domain model because it uses reflection to update directly class properties.
 * It is very hard to have a real domain model with Form component directly connected to domain entities.
 A recommended solution can be this one (http://verraes.net/2013/04/decoupling-symfony2-forms-from-entities/).